Gleb001/FlappyBird-Gosha/README.md

 This directory contains JS files, in which components for [algorithms](https://en.wikipedia.org/wiki/Algorithm) are placed.
 The algorithm component is one step of the algorithm, a certain action.
 So, for example, the algorithm for creating a paper boat contains the following components (not ordered): *) bend the A4 sheet; *) Now you need to bend the corners so that you get two identical triangles; *) take the A4 sheet, etc. The ordered components of the algorithm are the algorithm.

 #### main.js
-main.js is the entry point (launch point) where the game's source algorithms are assembled using the [/components_of_algorithms](#Catalog-components_of_algorithms) directory and the utility [miniSyncEngine.js](#miniSyncEngine-API-english-version), and also the game starts when the "load" event occurs at the global window object.
+main.js is the entry point (launch point) where the game's source algorithms are assembled using the [/components_of_algorithms](#Catalog-components_of_algorithms) directory and the utility [miniSyncEngine.js](#miniSyncEngine-API-en), and also the game starts when the "load" event occurs at the global window object.

 ### Documentation for utilities

-#### miniSyncEngine API english version
+#### miniSyncEngine API en
 miniSyncEngine is an entity that manages the synchronous flow (a process that currently has no way to split, i.e. have branches) of executing algorithms.
 So, for example, to get started, you need to pass algorithms to this engine, the components of which are synchronous functions.
 To do this, use the method - algorithm.add({ name, name_next, components, trigger }) as shown below.

 ```js